Local workers - Individual income quartiles - All industries

 |Highest group||$1,509 and over||$1,353 and over|

 Income quartiles allow us to compare relative income-earning capabilities across time.
-Analysis of the distribution of the by income quartile compared to Queensland shows that there was lesser proportion of people in the highest income quartile, and a similar proportion in the lowest income quartile.
+Analysis of the distribution of the workers by income quartile compared to Queensland shows that there was lesser proportion of in the highest income quartile, and a greater proportion in the lowest income quartile.

-The most significant change for the between 2011 and 2016 was in the highest quartile which showed an increase of 1,539 people.
+The most significant change for the local workers between 2016and 2021 was in the "lowest group" quartile which showed an increase of 2,654 people.